-Returns A dict keyed by PMID with values INDRA Statements obtained from the given PMID.
+A dict keyed by PMID with values INDRA Statements obtained from the given PMID.

+emmaa.priors.literature_prior.make_search_terms(search_strings, mesh_ids)

-''' emmaa.priors.literature_prior.make_search_terms (search_strings, mesh_ids) Return EMMAA SearchTerms based on search strings and MeSH IDs. '''
+Return EMMAA SearchTerms based on search strings and MeSH IDs.

-- search_strings (list of str) A list of search strings e.g., "diabetes" to find papers in the literature. - mesh_ids (list of str) A list of MeSH IDs that are used to search the literature as headings associated with papers. - Returns A list of EMMAA SearchTerm objects constructed from the search strings and the MeSH IDs.
+- search_strings (List[str]) A list of search strings e.g., "diabetes" to find papers in the literature. - mesh_ids (List[str]) A list of MeSH IDs that are used to search the literature as headings associated with papers.